-- it must be recorded on the school's electronic recording system - The DSL will liaise with the home's Safeguarding Lead and share the relevant information. - The home's Safeguarding Lead will make a note on the child's file at the home. - 10.4 Team members must prioritise the child/young person's immediate safety.
+- it must be recorded on the home's electronic recording system. - The Safeguarding Lead will liaise with the school DSL. - The DSL will make a note on the child's file at the school. - 10.4 Team members must prioritise the child/young person's immediate safety.
 They must remain professional and adhere to all safeguarding and confidentiality procedures.
 After sharing the information with the DSL or deputy/Safeguarding Lead, they must not share it with anyone else. - 10.5 On receipt of the information, the DSL/Safeguarding Lead must consider all information and then, in cases of serious concern, report this within one working day to the host authority, placing authority, Regional Director, and where relevant, the Local Authority Designated Officer or local equivalent.